 Overview

 Acurast separates the consensus, execution, and application layer (c.f., Fig. 1).
-Acurast's Zero Trust architecture transforms the way applications are designed and deployed.
+Acurast's cloud architecture transforms the way applications are designed and deployed.
 The modular nature allows native settlements and universal interoperability of ecosystems, i.e., Web3 → Web3 and Web3 → Web2.
 Ultimately, Acurast serves as a decentralized application platform that ensures the privacy and verifiability of data, without introducing new trusted entities.

 Figure 1: Acurast Architecture